 Centrepoint has always been close to the Prince's heart.
 As children, Princes William and Harry made private visits to Centrepoint services with their mother, the late Diana Princess of Wales, who herself was Centrepoint’s Patron.

-On 13 September 2005, Prince William, now the Duke of Cambridge, became patron of Centrepoint - an enormous honour for Centrepoint staff and the young people we support.
+On 13 September 2005, Prince William, HRH The Duke of Cambridge, became patron of Centrepoint - an enormous honour for Centrepoint staff and the young people we support.

-The Duke was also pivotal in marking our 40th anniversary.
-He launched our celebrations in November 2008 and in March 2009 he invited staff, supporters, ambassadors and young people into St James' Palace in the first ever such state dinner.
-In December 2009, Prince William joined Centrepoint's CEO, Seyi Obakin, to spend a night sleeping out on the streets of London in temperatures as low as minus 4C to deepen his understanding of homelessness.
+To deepen his understanding of the challenges homeless young people face, in December 2009, Prince William joined Centrepoint's CEO, Seyi Obakin, to spend a night sleeping out on the streets of London in temperatures as low as minus 4C.